KTH/kth-node-build-commons/README.md

 2. Update kth-style dependency to 1.1.1 or compatible

-3. update static routes so they map like this
+3. update static routes (probably in staticFiles.js) so they map like this

 ```JavaScript
 // Map components HTML files as static content, but set custom cache control header, currently no-cache to force If-modified-since/Etag check.